Crater Lake National Park RV trip planning

 Campground controls the RV size

-Where RV camping works around Crater Lake National Park.
+Mazama, Lost Creek, and seasonal Rim Drive access control the Crater Lake RV plan.
 If the site is too short, has no hookups, or limits generator use, the lowest rental price is not the useful answer.

 Pickup city changes the route